queenofdowntime/queenofdowntime.github.io/preview/why-is-overlay-slow-now.md

 Sadly the OCI feature has been stuck for sometime as all the components of CF align, so we will have to wait a little longer to find out if, when battle tested on a high volume system, it helps us mitigate the slowness introduced by the changes in inode writeback behaviour.

+Until then this means we have to find a way to offset the slowdown in our regular, non-OCI, environments, and we are very grateful to Canonical for their help.

-But perhaps the silver lining to all this is that maybe, we might just get the ball rolling again...
+But perhaps the silver lining to all this is that maybe, we might just get the OCI Mode ball rolling again...

 &nbsp;